An old plaque of Fate s.a., a tyre factory workshop in Nueva Helvecia, Uruguay.

-I used to live for a few months in Montevideo.
-Uruguay is a rural country with many agricultural machines.
-Every tractor needs its repair shop, so there are quite a few of these places.
+Every tractor needs its own repair shop, so there are quite a few of them.

 The concept is to add spaces into counter forms.